licitdev/docs/configuration/data-model/relationships.md

 To explain what an O2M is, let's continue on with the example relationship used above, linking the `city` and `country` collections.

 Within the data model, an O2M relationship is the exact same relationship as an M2O.
 The name O2M simply reflects that you are looking at an M2O relationship from the other collection's perspective.
-So now the parent collection is the one with no new relational column.
+So now the parent collection is `countries`.

 ![One-to-Many Relational Diagram](image.webp)